yhy258/WaveOpticsTorch/README.md

 ```

     - You have to first define the Field instance.
 In the Field instance, the internal components (e.g. field tensor and grid tensor) are updated during performing the given operations.
+    - The field is initially updated from the defined source!